NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

 The first line in the resource declaration is `for_each = var.SLOs` which accesses the `SLOs` variable declared in `sched_query_rules_alert.auto.tfvars`.
 This will iterate over each object declared in the `SLOs` variable.
 Since we declared 2 SLO objects in the `SLOs` variables, 2 resources will be deployed.
 Each component of the SLO objects can be accessed respectively via `each.value["<variable name>"]`.
 Normal variables are accessed via `var.<variable name>`.
 This iteration over the objects contained in the variable lets us deploy many alerts for SLOs in one deployment and can be utilized in our CI/CD pipelines.

+Assuming you are logged into your subscription on the terminal with `az login` .
 Using the basic terraform command syntax we can apply these pieces.
 Move into the working directory:

 ```powershell
 cd scheduled_query_alert